vekhodakovsky/hse/README.md

-In this repository I store the code that I wrote while studying at Higher School of Economics in Saint-Petersburg (HSE SPb) and at the University of Trento (UniTN)
+In this repository I store the code that I wrote while studying at Higher School of Economics in Saint-Petersburg (HSE SPb) <br>
+and at the University of Trento (UniTN)